Weex Exchange Review

-Every time you place an order, the exchange charges you a trading fee.
+The exchange charges you a trading fee every time you place an order.
 The trading fee is normally a percentage of the value of the trade order.
-Many exchanges divide between takers and makers.
-Takers are the one who “take” an existing order from the order book.
+Many exchanges divide fees between takers and makers.
+A Taker fee is the one that “takes” an existing order from the order book.
 Makers are the ones who add orders to the order book, thereby making liquidity at the platform.

 According to the most extensive industry report ever prepared on contract trading average fees, the global average contracts trading taker fee and maker fee was 0.0591% for takers and 0.0215% for makers.
 Accordingly, Weex Exchange is quite close to average (a bit higher for takers and a bit lower for makers).

 Withdrawal fees are usually fixed and vary from crypto-to-crypto.
 If you withdraw BTC, you pay a small amount of BTC for the withdrawal.
 If you withdraw ETH, you pay ETH.
 The last time we did an empirical study of the BTC-withdrawal fees in the crypto exchange market, we found that the average BTC-withdrawal fee was approx. 0.00053 BTC per BTC-withdrawal.
 The report is available here.